maddyb99/flutter_overlay/README.md

 ## The builder way:

-Builder passes aa function removeOverlay as argument which can be used to manually remove the overlay
+Builder passes a function removeOverlay as argument which can be used to manually remove the overlay

 ```dart
     MaterialButton(